lksanterre/ml_ops_project/README.md

   - Bidirectional LSTM
   - Simple LSTM

-- **first_model.ipynb**: A Jupyter notebook for preprocessing and cleaning the raw data into a format suitable for model training.
+- **data_preprocessing.ipynb**: A Jupyter notebook for preprocessing and cleaning the raw data into a format suitable for model training.

 - **mlruns/**: A directory created by MLflow to log and track model training experiments.